Horizontal $p$-adic $L$-functions: Applications to Modular Forms

 with $\nu_A^\pm$ given by (\ref{eq:compatsys}) and (\ref{eq:nuAgen}).
 For brevity, we denote $\nu_{f,\mathcal{L},r}:=\nu^+_{f,\mathcal{L},r}$. \end{definition} Note that we are suppressing the dependence on the choice of projections (\ref{eq:biroot}) in the notation (see also Remark \ref{rem:abstract}).
 We emphasize that $\nu_{f,\mathcal{L},r}^-=0$ for $p>2$ since any Dirichlet character $\chi$ of odd order is even, i.e. $\chi(-1)=1$.

 The horizontal $p$-adic $L$-functions defined above interpolate $L$-values of twists of $f$ by characters of $p$-power order and with conductor coprime to $p$.
 The exact interpolation property is in terms of certain $L$-values modified at the primes dividing the conductor of the character.
-As above, let $f$ be a newform of weight $k$, level $N$ and nebentypus $\epsilon_f$, and let $\chi$ be a Dirichlet character with conductor $D_\chi$ dividing $\prod_{n\in \N}\ell_n$ and sign $\pm$, i.e. $\chi(-1)=\pm 1$.
+Let $\chi$ be a Dirichlet character with conductor $D_\chi$ dividing $\prod_{n\in \N}\ell_n$ and sign $\pm$, i.e. $\chi(-1)=\pm 1$.
 Then we define the \emph{modified $L$-value of $f$ twisted by $\chi$}: